soda-research/vitrage/doc/source/vitrage-template-format.rst

 --------------------------------------------
 The following template demonstrates

 1. How to raise a deduced alarm.
-Specifically, if there is high CPU load on a host, raise alarm indicating CPU performance problems on contained instances.
+Specifically, if there is high CPU load on a host, raise alarm indicating CPU performance problems on all contained instances.
 2. How to link alarms for purposes of root cause analysis (RCA).
 Specifically, if there is high CPU load on the host and CPU performance problems on the hosted instances, we link them with a "causes" relationship.
 3. How to use a single template for several different scenarios.

  ::

     metadata:
-        id=host_high_cpu_load_to_instance_cpu_suboptimal
+        id: host_high_mem_load_to_instance_mem_suboptimal
+        description: when there is high memory on the host, show implications on the instances
     definitions:
         entities:
             - entity:
                 category: ALARM
-                type: HOST_HIGH_CPU_LOAD
+                type: host_high_mem_load
-                template_id: 1
+                template_id: host_alarm # some string
             - entity:
                 category: ALARM
-                type: INSTANCE_CPU_SUBOPTIMAL_PERFORMANCE
+                type: instance_mem_performance_problem
-                template_id: 2
+                template_id: instance_alarm
             - entity:
                 category: RESOURCE
-                type: HOST
+                type: nova.host
-                template_id: 3
+                template_id: host
             - entity:
                 category: RESOURCE
-                type: INSTANCE
+                type: nova.instance
-                template_id: 4
+                template_id: instance
         relationships:
             - relationship:
-                source: 1
+                source: host_alarm  # source and target from entities section
-                target: 3
+                target: host
                 relationship_type: on
                 template_id : alarm_on_host
             - relationship:
-                source: 2
+                source: instance_alarm
-                target: 4
+                target: instance
                 relationship_type: on
                 template_id : alarm_on_instance
             - relationship:
-                source: 3
+                source: host
-                target: 4
+                target: instance
                 relationship_type: contains
                 template_id : host_contains_instance
     scenarios:
         scenario:
-            condition: alarm_on_host and host_contains_instance
+            condition: alarm_on_host and host_contains_instance # condition uses relationship ids
             actions:
                 - action:
                    action_type: raise_alarm
                    properties:
-                      alarm_type: INSTANCE_CPU_SUBOPTIMAL_PERFORMANCE
+                      alarm_type: instance_mem_performance_problem
+                      severity: warning
                    action_target:
-                      target: 4
+                      target: instance # entity template_id
                 - action:
                    action_type: set_state
                    properties:
-                      state: SUBOPTIMAL
+                      state: suboptimal
                    action_target:
-                      target: 4
+                      target: instance # entity template_id
          scenario:
             condition: alarm_on_host and alarm_on_instance and host_contains_instance
             actions:
                 - action:
                    type: add_causal_relationship
                    action_target:
-                      source: 1
+                      source: host_alarm
-                      target: 2
+                      target: instance_alarm

 Example 2: Deduced state based on alarm
 ---------------------------------------
 The following template will change the state of a resource to "ERROR" if there is any alarm of severity "CRITICAL" on it.
-Also note that entity ids can be strings as well.

  ::

     metadata:
-        id=deduced_state_for_all_with_alarm
+        id: deduced_state_for_all_with_alarm
+        description: deduced state for all resources with alarms
     definitions:
         entities:
             - entity: